apache/spark/docs/quick-start.md

 {% endhighlight %}

 This program just counts the number of lines containing 'a' and the number containing 'b' in a text file.
-Note that you'll need to replace $YOUR_SPARK_HOME with the location where Spark is installed.
+Note that you'll need to replace YOUR_SPARK_HOME with the location where Spark is installed.
 As with the Scala and Java examples, we use a SparkContext to create RDDs.
 We can pass Python functions to Spark, which are automatically serialized along with any variables that they reference.
 For applications that use custom classes or third-party libraries, we can add those code dependencies to SparkContext to ensure that they will be available on remote machines; this is described in more detail in the [Python programming guide](python-programming-guide.html).
 `SimpleApp` is simple enough that we do not need to specify any code dependencies.

 We can run this application using the `bin/pyspark` script: